AmrutaKulkarni01/spellings-quiz/README.md

 -  The 'abc-block' image used as 'Favicon' in the title of the page as well as 'logo' in the heading was taken from [flaticon] ("https://www.flaticon.com/free-icons/coexistence")
 -  The icon on the button 'Backspace' was taken from [Font-awesome](https://fontawesome.com/)
--  All the images used in the Animals, Birds and Fruits quiz and also the smily icon were taken from [flaticon](https://www.flaticon.com/)
+-  All the images used in the 'Animals', 'Birds' and 'Fruits' quiz and also the 'smily icon' were taken from [flaticon](https://www.flaticon.com/)